Driver: San Francisco: Wii version

-Development
+Development and marketing

 The game was in development for around five years.
-A new game in the series was confirmed to be in production at the 2005 Tokyo Game Show when Sony announced a list of 102 games that would be released on the PlayStation 3.
+A new game in the series for the-then upcoming PlayStation 3 was confirmed to be in production at the 2005 Tokyo Game Show when Sony announced a list of 102 games.
 Ubisoft later confirmed a new game in the series after acquiring the series from Atari.
 A new Driver game was confirmed to be in development in 2010 and was slated for release in Ubisoft's fiscal year ending in March 2011.
 Ubisoft registered the domain driversanfranciscogame.com as well as driversanfrancisco.com and driversanfran.com in April 2010, suggesting that San Francisco was the setting of the new game in the series.
 Ubisoft officially announced the game, titled Driver: San Francisco on their E3 2010 conference.
-Driver: San Francisco was released in September 2011 for Playstation 3, Xbox 360, Wii and PC and for Mac OS X in March 2012.

 Reflections founder and series creator Martin Edmondson, returned to Reflections after he temporarily left the game industry in 2004.
 The game was developed by five Ubisoft studios with Reflections as the lead, and four other developers: Vancouver, Kyiv, Shanghai and Montreal.
 Ubisoft released a free DLC, with 12 new routes for all online modes on 12 September.

-In 2011, Ubisoft confirmed at the time that all of their future games with online functionality would require "Uplay Passport" online pass.
-Driver: San Francisco was the first in line to utilize this feature.
-However, due to misprinted codes, which left players who bought new copies of the game unable to play online, the online pass was waived for the Xbox 360 version.

-Audio

 The game's audio was mixed at Pinewood Studios, which is known for the James Bond film franchise.
 The game includes 60 licensed songs, an original score from Marc Canham along with a new version of the Driver theme by Canham.
 The OST is mixed and produced by Rich Aitken at Nimrod.
 On 30 August, the soundtrack was confirmed with 76 songs with genres like funk, hip hop, electronic, alternative rock and hard rock from artists such as Aretha Franklin, Dr. John, DJ Shadow, The Black Keys, The Cure, Beastie Boys, Queens of the Stone Age, The Heavy, Unkle, and Elbow.
 The PlayStation 3 and Xbox 360 versions support custom soundtracks which allows the player to listen to their own music during gameplay.

-Marketing

-Comic mini-series
+Demetri Goritsas voices the game's protagonist, John Tanner.

+In 2011, Ubisoft confirmed at the time that all of their future games with online functionality would require "Uplay Passport" online pass.
+Driver: San Francisco was the first in line to utilize this feature.
+However, due to misprinted codes, which left players who bought new copies of the game unable to play online, the online pass was waived for the Xbox 360 version.
 A comic book mini-series published by Wildstorm Productions based on the game was released.
 The storyline takes place after the events of Driver and before San Francisco, and focuses on Tanner's personal vengeance against Jericho: the mini-series was written by David Lapham and illustrated by Greg Scott.
-The first issue was released on August 2011 and a preview entitled The Pursuit of Nothingness was available on Comic-Con 2010.
+The first issue was released in August 2011 and a preview entitled The Pursuit of Nothingness was available on Comic-Con 2010.